rowanmoul/ArchSecureDualBoot/README.md

 `tpm2-abrmd` is a user space TPM Access Broker and Resource Management Daemon.
 It does exactly what it says on the tin.
 While it is true that the tools/tss can just access the TPM directly (the kernel makes it available as `/dev/tpm0`), this daemon allows for multiple programs to use the TPM at the same time without colliding, among other helpful functions.
 It also provides extended session support when creating policies.
 The version used in this guide is `2.3.1`.
 The kernel has a built in resource manager at `/dev/tpmrm0` but it is not as fully featured as the userspace one at this point in time.

+# Secure Boot and how it works

+Secure Boot is a UEFI system that prevents the execution of unsigned EFI binaries, such as OS bootloaders (grub).
+It does this by maintaining a certificate registry that each EFI binary's signature is checked against.
+If there is no match then it won't be executed, thereby providing some level of certainty that binaries running are "trusted" and establishing the start of a chain of trust that can extend all the way to the running operating system.
+That trust is unfortunately somewhat relative though.
+The reason for this is that nearly every computer in the world comes with Microsoft's Secure Boot keys pre-installed.
+These keys are controlled by Microsoft and used to sign Windows bootloaders as well as firmware for plugin cards such as graphics cards, but they have also been used to sign other EFI binaries such as one called `shim` which can effectively allow any other EFI binary to run without having to be signed by Microsoft (though this does require physical presence to install an alternate certificate that `shim` will use to verify signatures, making it a limited attack vector).
+It is also worth noting that `shim` is not malicious in nature, and was signed to allow Linux distributions to work with secure boot without users having to go through the process you will see below, it just has the unfortnate side effect of creating a security hole under certain threat models.

+# Overview (TLDR)

+Now that we have covered secure boot, as well as the fundamentals of what a TMP is and how Bitlocker uses it, lets walk through what this guide will show you what the guide will setup at a high level.
+The one sentence version:
+>The goal is to create a system that provides reasonable confidence that the computer is booting in a "trusted" configuration, and unlock the encrypted disk automatically using the TPM if that is the case.

+This section was written after the guide was mostly complete, and while every effort was made to ensure it can be understood without reading the rest of the guide, this section barely scratches the surface, and the following sections provide lots of background information about everything used here.

+## Secure Boot Process

+We want to secure the boot process as much as possible from tampering.
+This goes beyond the UEFI feature called Secure Boot, which is only one link in the chain of trust.
+Secure Boot can only prevent binaries loaded directly with the EFI LoadImage() and StartImage() methods from running.
+In our case, this will be the bootloader GRUB, which then loads the Linux Kernel in it's own way.
+To continue the chain of trust, grub contains it's own method to verify the files it loads (including the kernel) with PGP signatures.
+It is possible to then have the linux kernel check for signatures on kernel modules it loads, but this third step is not something we will be doing here.
+All the modules (except those compiled into the kernel image or initramfs, which are already verified by grub) are stored on the encrypted disk which is considered to be trusted.

+## Encrypted Disk unlocked via TPM

+The disk will be encryped with LUKS, and unlocked automatically with a passphrase stored in the TPM that can only be unlocked if PCRs contain the expected values.
+The disk will not unlock if any of the PCR values are different, meaning that something in the boot sequence has changed, such as somone with physical access using shim to bypass secure boot, or replacing your kernel image with a malicious one.
+The TPM's checks on the PCR values are separate from the checks done by secure boot and grub, meaning an attacker would have to bypass both systems to accomplish a boot time attack.

+## Two-Factor TPM disk unlock

+To add another factor, the TPM Policies we will be creating can be stored on a USB drive that you keep with you.
+To unlock the disk automatically you'll need the disk itself, the computer with the same physical TPM used to seal the disk key, and the USB drive containing the policy data.

+## What is not covered

+As mentioned, the linux kernel will not be configured to require signed kernel modules.
+In fact, this guide only focuses on securing the boot process and securing the data on the disk at rest.
+Once the system has booted and the disk unlocked (the key for which is stored in kernel-only memory), the security of the system is left to the kernel, and the programs that run on it (eg. a tty login prompt or display manager, plus file system access controls, etc).

+## Limitations

+There is at least one potential hole in the system.
+When updating grub, the kernel, or similar, we create a temporary TPM policy incorporating fewer PCR measurements than usual, but it is restricted to working only on the next boot.
+This allows updates to happen seamlessly as this policy is automatically used to create a more secure policy during the next boot once the updated components have been measured into the PCRs, but does leave a small hole.
+Technically if you did an update and then shutdown your computer without turning it back on immediately that temporary policy is still sitting there valid and ready to unseal your LUKS passphrase (but only on the next boot) without including PCR measurements for grub, the kernel, or any other linux files that may have changed.
+If someone gained phyisical access to your computer in this state they could modify or replace your kernel or bootloader with a malicious copies and our boot script would happily create a new authorized policy incorporating PCR measurements of these malicious files.
+Storing the policy separately on a USB drive helps mitigate this by keeping the less secure policy separate from the disk and TPM.
+Of course it is even better if you reboot immediately following an update anyway and create a more secure policy.

+At the end of the day, "invisible" or "hands off" security systems like the setup described here in this guide that automatically unlock your encrypted disk will never be as secure as more opaque alternatives.
+You sacrifice some security to convenience.
+This comes down to determining what your real threat model actually is, and then determining how secure you actually need your computer to be and what attack vectors you need to protect against.
+If you just used LUKS on it's own and typed in a passphrase at every boot there is no question that would be more secure (assuming a very strong passphrase), but it would certainly be less convenient to have to type in two different strong/long passwords just to get into your computer (the second being your linux user login).

 # Installing Arch Linux on an Encrypted Disk alongside Windows with Bitlocker